tumitran/academic-kickstart/content/home/experience.md

   location = "Cold Spring Harbor, New York" date_start = "2015-08-01"
   date_end = ""
-  description = """Mammalians smell molecules using an emsemble of olfactory receptors.
-I teach computer to smells by treating 3D convolutional filters as "receptors" and 4D tensors as "molecules".
-Through studying artifical systems, I hope to understand how biological systems process smells."""
+  description = """Mammalians smell odorants using an emsemble of olfactory receptors.
+I trained a neural network to replicate the evolution of these receptors by treating 3D convolutional filters as "receptors" and 4D tensors as "molecules".
+Through studying artifical systems, I hope to understand how biological systems process smells.
+  """

 [[experience]]
   title = "Postbac student"